zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/ChartEventBuilder.md

-### LegendLabelClick(System.String)
+### LegendItemClick(System.String)
-Defines the name of the JavaScript function that will handle the the LegendLabelClick client-side event.
+Defines the name of the JavaScript function that will handle the the LegendItemClick client-side event.

 #### Example

     <%= Html.Kendo().Chart()
         .Name("Chart")
-        .Events(events => events.LegendLabelClick("onLegendLabelClick"))
+        .Events(events => events.LegendItemClick("onLegendItemClick"))
     %>